oksi/bert_sentiment_analysis/README.md

 # Sentiment Analysis wirh Deep Learning using BERT

+### Itroduction
-This is a practical part of a project created by Coursera Project Network.
+This is a practical part of the Coursera Guided Project created by the Coursera Project Network.

-### Key concepts
+### Project Objectives
 * What BERT is and what it can do
 * Clean and preprocess text dataset
 * Split dataset into training and validation sets using stratified approach